kolayne/find_most_similar_image/README.md

 This script allows you to find an image (in fact images) visually nearest to a given (target) image.

-It also allows to quickly search for images, similar to different targets.
+It also allows to quickly search for images, similar to different targets, if you are searching in the same folder.

 Abstract usage:
     1. Precalculate data for an images set (multiprocessing is out of the box)